About the Left Ventricular Assist Device

 Recovering from LVAD Surgery

+The procedure to implant an LVAD takes place at Kimmel Pavilion in Manhattan or NYU Langone Hospital—Long Island in Mineola.
 After surgery, your recovery begins in the intensive care unit, where our cardiac experts monitor your health.
-As you regain strength, you will be transferred to a step-down unit where you may begin physical therapy with rehabilitation experts from the Joan and Joel Smilow Cardiac Prevention and Rehabilitation Center, which is part of NYU Langone’s nationally renowned Rusk Rehabilitation.
+As you regain strength, you may begin physical therapy with rehabilitation experts from NYU Langone’s Rusk Rehabilitation.
 Your hospital stay may last from two to four weeks.